rynaardb/rynaardb.github.io_BK/_posts/2020-02-11-swift-development-on-the-ipad-using-terraform-and-digital-ocean.md

 ---
 layout: single
-title: "Setting up a remote machine for Swift development on the iPad with Terraform and Digital Ocean"
+title: "Swift Development on the iPad using Terraform and Digital Ocean"
 date: 2020-02-11
 categories: posts
 classes: wide